OccultoStudios/OccultoStudios.github.io/index.md

 ## Plugins & Mods
 List of plugins and mods we've made and use below.
+* All plugins use Caramel as the API.

 | Name | Repo | Docs | Download | Type |
 | --- | --- | --- | --- | --- |